How Can You Provide Content to ScheduleU?

 - James Clear

 - Kathryn Welds Curated Research

 But no pressure… if you have a draft already completed send it along and I will add on the kind of questions that I think it leads to that, if answered, would make it absolutely unique!

-If you have already published content that supports the ideas behind Total Task Scheduling, then you may request that I add it to the list of “supporters” of the idea.
+If you have already published content that supports the ideas behind time blocking, then you may request that I add it to the list of “supporters” of the idea.
 It doesn’t need to be as “highfalutin” as the posts I mentioned earlier.
 If it’s a first-hand account that would be useful to share, send that also…please.